 Chase vs. Bank of America: Rates

 Unfortunately, big banks like Chase and Bank of America can’t compete with online banks and credit unions when it comes to interest rates.
 Chase’s base rate is the lowest you can possibly earn, at a 0.01% APY.
-You can earn a higher rate of 0.11% by opening a Chase Premier Savings account, linking it to a Chase checking account and having a balance of at least $250,000.
-Bank of America doesn’t start much higher with the standard rate at 0.03% APY.
-However, as a Platinum Honors Preferred Rewards customer, you can earn at a 0.06% APY.
+You can earn a higher rate of 0.02% by opening a Chase Premier Savings account, linking it to a Chase checking account and having a balance of at least $250,000.
+Chase CDs carry annual percentage yields that range from 0.01% to 5.00%, depending on balance and term.

 Overall, if you’re choosing between Chase and Bank of America, the better option for you will really depend on your personal banking needs and preferences.
 Both are big banks with thousands of branches and tens of thousands of ATMs.
 Chase offers a wider variety of accounts, though it is lacking in IRA options.
 Chase’s website and mobile interfaces are both easily navigable and full of convenient features.
-Bank of America comes out ahead when it comes to pure availability, however, as it has branches in 37 states, plus D.C. as compared to Chase’s 26 states.
+Bank of America has about 3,900 branches compared to Chase’s 4,800 branches.

 Photo credit: ©iStock.com/utah778, ©iStock.com/robwilson39, ©iStock.com/jejim